RituP006/linkedin-extension/README.md

 > Click on load unpacked and select the downloaded folder named 'Chrome_extension'

-> Thats it extension is installed!
+> That's it extension is installed!

-Now go to your linkedIn page, search for people/roles you want to connect with and use the extension to send request as shown below.
+Now go to your LinkedIn page, search for people/roles you want to connect with and use the extension to send request as shown below.

 ### Short overview of extension [here](https://drive.google.com/file/d/1Uglhrb8tctnLv4oT5BYg15rMbDg4ln_D/view?usp=share_link)